MXM and Wolf Cousins: Maratone's evolution and success in teen pop

 Maratone Studios had their most successful year on record in the late 2000s.
 In March 2008, Max Martin formed and signed a seven-piece alternative rock band called Carolina Liar, which was fronted by Chad Wolf.
 He also executively produced their debut album Coming to Terms.
 A couple years previous and in the wake of Rami Yacoub's departure, Max also met then-16-year-old Shellback through a mutual friend, who was working in the death metal scene and was not interested in mainstream pop music whatsoever.
 However, Max invited Shellback to record demos with him and was eventually made a member of the Maratone team in 2007.
 However, their first production contributions as a pair weren't made until 2008, when producing material for the likes of Pink and Britney Spears.
 They also began working with Sophia Somajo during that time, who commented about the first time she encountered Shellback.
 "He was so young and brilliant and could play every instrument, and he talked non-stop.
 I was like, 'Is this some kind of savant wunderkind that Martin's found somewhere?'", she said.
 The biggest success of the year ended up being with Katy Perry with her debut single "I Kissed a Girl".
 Worked on by Max and Dr. Luke, the song became Maratone's biggest achievement and Max's biggest hit single since Britney's "...Baby One More Time", released ten years previous.
 The song in later years has also been praised as the beginning of LGBT awareness in music.

 In 2009, Max worked with a variety of artists, including Adam Lambert, Carrie Underwood and even reunited with Kelly Clarkson, after the success of "Since U Been Gone".
 This was just before claims had begun to surface about Clarkson having bad experiences with Dr. Luke and how she did not want to be associated with him on future projects.
-However, despite the decision, "My Life Would Suck Without You" still charted and went straight to number 1 in the Billboard Hot 100.
+Despite the decision, "My Life Would Suck Without You" still charted and went straight to number 1 in the Billboard Hot 100.
 The team also took part in producing material for Leona Lewis's second album Echo, which ended up being the last sessions that Arnthor Birgisson had done with Maratone Studios before he departed to focus on his own production company Aristotracks.
 He also met singer-songwriter Ina Wroldsen within the year and both got together to form the duo Ask Embla.